A Guide to the Counseling Experience

 Cognitive Therapy focuses on distorted thinking which may get in the way of someone’s functioning.
 The goal is to help people change their way of thinking by recognizing and correcting faulty logic.
 This, in turn, should have a positive effect on their behavior.

-Today, more and more therapists seem to be combining or borrowing from several different approaches to best fit the needs of particular individuals.
+Most therapists tend to work by combining or borrowing from several different approaches to best fit the needs of particular individuals.

 Therapy can be one or more times weekly and can last from several sessions to one or more years.
 This depends on the goals set together by the therapist and the individual, as well as the severity of the problem.